 Field variability is inherent to production research with any cropping system.
 Unlike strip trials, small plot research allows for replication with a very minimal footprint.
-The minimal footprint associated with small plot research generally allows for less variability among replications due to field variability (i.e. soil textural changes, pest variations).
+The smaller area and replication of treatments helps reduce variability due to various factors commonly found in the field (i.e. soil textural changes, pest variations).
 Reduced variability lends us a greater understanding of a varieties genetic potential cultivated under uniform conditions.
 However, strip trial research may lend greater information about how a variety will perform across a range of conditions (e.g. low spot in the field).
 Data from both small plot and strip trials should be considered when making final variety selection decisions.